 I reorganized The Shop this week.
-Of particular interest to those of you who have A Full Year Shopping Pass, I added two new categories.
-One features all the New This Month In The Shop.
-The other is Recently Updated Products.
-For pass owners, it makes it very easy to see what is new and if is something you would like to download.
-The same with products that have been updated.
+Of particular interest to those of you who have The Lifetime Shopping Pass, I added a new category that features all the products that are New This Month In The Shop.
+For pass owners, it makes it very easy to see what is new.

 I also made it easier to find everything.
 The shop has been split up into bigger segments which will be of great help to those searching for something in particular.

-Lastly, we finally were able to add a full suite of Stripe options for those who would like to support the work I’m doing here.
-I know there are many people who do not use Paypal for a variety of reasons so I needed to find a Stripe plugin that allowed for a variety of options.
+Lastly, we finally were able to add another option for those who would like to support the work I’m doing here.
+I know there are many people who do not use Paypal for a variety of reasons so I needed to find a something else.
 I finally did.
-You can see it here at the end of this post.
-It is also on the Support This Site page (as is a PayPal option if you prefer it).
+It is also on the Donate page.

 If you appreciate what I am doing here, I hope you will consider supporting my work financially.
 Please pray that God will show me how to best use my time, talents, and energy for the Kingdom.